Iraneus/betamedneed/_services/doctors.md

 ---
 title: "Doctors"
-date: 2018-11-28T15:14:40+20:00
+date: 2018-11-28T15:14:42+20:00
 featured: true
-weight: 1
+weight: 2
 layout: service
 ---

-You can book appointment to see a **doctor and medical professionals of needed sub-specialties and specialties** remotely or at the hospital for consulting and referrals.
+You can book appointment to see **medical professionals of needed sub-specialties and specialties** remotely or at the hospital for consulting and referrals.

 ![Hospital/Specialist](/images/illustrations/patient.jpg)